orcmid/hexo-spanner/source/_posts/Gallery.md

 ## Observations ##

+ * The gallery and images are not reflected in the RSS Atom feed of a gallery page.
+This is another reason for avoiding this feature where an RSS record is important.  *added 2017-12-14*

  * The gallery view has each image fit within the browser-window.
 Resizing can be used to provide larger or smaller views.

  * It is unclear to me whether there is much use of this in nfoCentrale blogs.
 Part of it has to do with the absence of captions and of any indication that a gallery is being provided.